Ecuador country profile

 President: Lenin Moreno

-Lenin Moreno took office in May 2017 promising to continue the left-wing policies of his predecessor, Rafael Correa, one of the feistiest personalities in Latin American politics.
+Lenin Moreno took office in May 2017 promising to continue the left-wing policies of his predecessor, Rafael Correa.

-He promised more subsidies for the poor and a major social house building programme which would help to create millions of jobs.
-He also promised credit for rural workers and greater government financial accountability.
+He promised more subsidies for the poor and a major social house building programme to help to create millions of jobs, and found attempts to temper these pledges costly in political terms.

+He had to restore fuel subsidies in a deal with indigenous leaders to end mass protests that had brought the capital Quito to a standstill in the autumn of 2019.

 Mr Moreno is the first wheelchair user to become Ecuador's leader, and one of few in the world ever to serve as president.